Unit Testing in Node.js: A Comprehensive Guide for Developers

 Overview of Assertion Libraries:

-When writing tests, using assertion libraries can greatly simplify the process of making assertions and validating expected outcomes.
-Here are some popular assertion libraries you can use with JavaScript testing frameworks like Mocha and Chai:
+In writing tests, assertion libraries can make assertion and verification of the expected results very easy.
+The following are some common assertion libraries that can be used with the JavaScript testing platforms, Mocha and Chai:

 1. Chai